Indiana County Drug Possession Lawyer Helping People Get Back On Track

 Get Your Defense Started

 Upon your arrest, the prosecution immediately starts working toward a conviction.
 You need to contact an experienced drug possession lawyer to work on your case right away.
 To begin the process, I offer free consultations.
 To schedule yours, call my Indiana office at 724-471-6457 or reach me online.
-I protect the rights of clients in Armstrong, Cambria, Indiana, and Westmoreland counties.
+I protect the rights of clients in Armstrong, Cambria, Indiana and Westmoreland counties.